0xStruct/ghobi/challenge4/README.md

 pnpm run test --filter=chain -- --watchAll
 ```

-## Privacy concerns
+## Privacy concerns (addressed in Challenge4)

-Currently, security codes and messages are open for everyone to see inside mempool.
+~~Currently, security codes and messages are open for everyone to see inside mempool.~~

-Off-chain proofs could be used to keep security codes and messages private before submitting the proofs on-chain.
+~~Off-chain proofs could be used to keep security codes and messages private before submitting the proofs on-chain.~~

+[x] `MessageProofProgram` is used to generate `MessageProof` to keep `securityCode` private.